GOG 0244: The Lymphedema and Gynecologic Cancer (LEG) Study: Incidence, Risk Factors and Impact in Newly Diagnosed Patients

 3.11 Patients will be registered into three distinct groupings, and each group will be analyzed as a separate study:

-3.112 Patients who will undergo radical hysterectomy or trachelectomy and pelvic lymphadenectomy +/- para-aortic node sampling via open or laparoscopic technique for clinical stage IA-IIA cervical carcinoma, including those receiving postoperative adjuvant therapy.
+3.112 Patients who will undergo or have undergone radical hysterectomy or trachelectomy and pelvic lymphadenectomy +/- para-aortic node sampling via open or laparoscopic technique for clinical stage IA-IIA cervical carcinoma, including those receiving postoperative adjuvant therapy.

-3.113 Patients with vulvar cancer who will undergo definitive surgery for primary stage I-IV vulvar cancer who will receive a radical vulvectomy or radical local excision with concurrent unilateral or bilateral inguinal or inguinal-femoral lymphadenectomy.
+3.113 Patients with vulvar cancer who will undergo or have undergone definitive surgery for primary stage I-IV vulvar cancer who will or have received a radical vulvectomy or radical local excision with concurrent unilateral or bilateral inguinal or inguinal-femoral lymphadenectomy.
 Patients who are going to receive multi-modality therapy (radiation +/-chemotherapy) after undergoing surgery are eligible.

 3.12 Patients may undergo sentinel node mapping as long as it is followed by a full lymphadenectomy.